APIOpsInAction/chapter3/README.md

 # Chapter 3

-- Using Tufin/oasdiff
+- Using Tufin/oasdiff.
-- Running a security audit on your OpenAPI definitions
+- Running a security audit on your OpenAPI definitions.